AUV Hydrographic Bootcamp 2014

 Field Day 2: Estimate 2 surveys, each 3 hours in length with battery swap in between.
 Continued processing of Field Day 1.

-Field Day 3: Half day in the field.
+Field Day 3: Weather day or half day in the field.
+Data processing/review.

 Data processing day and discussion.
 Wrapup.